lindsaykwardell/starcomgame.com/rules/etc/additional-rules.md

 ## Hand Limit

 You may only have up to five cards in your hand at a time.
-If you attempt to draw a card with five cards already in your hand, you must either discard one first or skip your draw.
+If you attempt to draw a card with five cards already in your hand, you must skip your draw.
 At no time should you have more than five cards in hand.

 ## Responses